Sophia Kianni: Recognition

 In December 2020, Kianni was named one of Vice magazine's Motherboard 20 Humans of 2020, for being the U.S. representative for United Nations Youth Advisory Group on Climate Change and starting Climate Cardinals.
+In the same year, she was named as a National Geographic Explorer.

 In December 2021, Kianni was named one of Teen Vogues "21 under 21" for her climate activism.

 In November 2022, she was named one of the Forbes 30 Under 30 for Climate Activism for 2023.
 Business Insider named her one of the "Climate Action 30" global leaders working toward climate solutions.

 In November 2023, Kianni was named to the BBC's 100 Women list (one of the world's inspiring and influential women).